domlockett/fake_news_experiment/README.md

 ## Goals
 The primary goal of this project was to examine the effects of exposure to "fake news" on political beliefs and participation.
 Specifically, the research aimed to understand how untrustworthy news websites influence political attitudes, beliefs, and behaviors.

-## Design
+## Data

 - **Observational Data:** The study collected web browsing histories from three nationally representative samples, totaling over 7,500 respondents, to track their consumption of untrustworthy websites.
 - **Experimental Data:** Participants were randomly exposed to false news articles to measure the immediate effects on their political attitudes and behaviors.

+## Design

+- **Data Collection:** Web browsing data were consensually collected using browser extensions, ensuring a representative sample across different demographics.
+- **Experiment Design:** Participants were shown fabricated news articles designed to appear similar to real news.
+Their beliefs and intended political actions were measured before and after exposure.
+- **Statistical Analysis:** Advanced statistical techniques, including regression analysis and propensity score matching, were used to isolate the effects of fake news exposure from other variables.

 ## Key Findings
 1. **Belief in False Claims:** Exposure to untrustworthy websites increases belief in politically congenial false claims.
 This effect is more pronounced among individuals who frequently consume such content.
 2. **Political Participation:** The study finds limited evidence that fake news directly affects overall political participation.
 However, there is a slight increase in the intent to vote among those exposed to fake news.
 3. **Trust in Media:** Consumers of untrustworthy websites exhibit decreased trust in mainstream media, contributing to a more polarized media environment.

-## Detailed Analysis
-- **Data Collection:** Web browsing data were consensually collected using browser extensions, ensuring a representative sample across different demographics.
-- **Experiment Design:** Participants were shown fabricated news articles designed to appear similar to real news.
-Their beliefs and intended political actions were measured before and after exposure.
-- **Statistical Analysis:** Advanced statistical techniques, including regression analysis and propensity score matching, were used to isolate the effects of fake news exposure from other variables.

-For more details, refer to the full article [here](https://misinforeview.hks.harvard.edu/article/fake-news-limited-effects-on-political-participation/).

 ## Methodological contributions